mithril-security/blindai-preview/docs/docs/getting-started/installation.md

 Here's your guide to install BlindAI.

-There different possible scenarios, so you can use the menu on the right (if you're on desktop) or the left (if you're on mobile/tablet) to skip ahead to the section that fits your needs!
+There are different possible scenarios, so you can use the menu on the right (if you're on desktop) or the left (if you're on mobile/tablet) to skip ahead to the section that fits your needs!

 ## Deployment on Azure DCsv3
 ________________________________________________